SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 .. testcode:: unownedReferencesForClosures

    -> var paragraph: HTMLElement? = HTMLElement(name: "p", text: "hello, world")
-   << // paragraph : HTMLElement? = C4REPL11HTMLElement (has 4 children)
+   << // paragraph : HTMLElement? = C4REPL11HTMLElement (has 3 children)
    -> println(paragraph!.asHTML())
    <- <p>hello, world</p>

-Here's how the references look with the capture list in palce:
+Here's how the references look with the capture list in place:

 .. image:: ../images/closureReferenceCycle02.png
    :align: center

-This time, the capture of ``self`` by the closure is an unowned reference, and does not keep a strong hold on the ``HTMLElement`` instance.
+This time, the capture of ``self`` by the closure is an unowned reference, and does not keep a strong hold on the ``HTMLElement`` instance it has captured.
-If you set the strong reference from the ``paragraph`` variable to ``nil``, the ``HTMLElement`` instance is deallocated, as can be seen from the printing of its deinitializer message:
+If you set the strong reference from the ``paragraph`` variable to ``nil``, the ``HTMLElement`` instance is deallocated, as can be seen from the printing of its deinitializer message in the example below:

 .. testcode:: unownedReferencesForClosures